commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites

-1. The sync expects a list of non-null `CategoryDraft` objects that have their `key` fields set to match the categories from the source to the target.
-Also, the target project is expected to have the `key` fields set, otherwise they won't be matched.
+1. The sync expects a list of `CategoryDraft`s that have their `key` fields set to be matched with categories in the target CTP project.
+Also, the categories in the target project are expected to have the `key` fields set, otherwise they won't be matched.

 2. Every category may have a reference to a `parent category` and a reference to the `Type` of its custom fields.
-Categories and Types are matched by their `key` Therefore, in order for the sync to resolve the actual ids of those references, the `key` of the `Type`/parent `Category` has to be supplied in the following way:
+Categories and Types are matched by their `key`s.
+Therefore, in order for the sync to resolve the actual ids of those references, the `key` of the `Type`/parent `Category` has to be supplied in the following way:
     - Provide the `key` value on the `id` field of the reference.
 This means that calling `getId()` on the reference would return its `key`.